Make WordPress Core

 Severity: normal Version:

-Component: Media Keywords: has-patch has-testing-info
+Component: Media Keywords: has-patch has-test-info commit

 Focuses: accessibility Cc: